NoharOSP/Perfect_Works_Build/README.md

 - Lucre Bug: 77 to 150
 - Neo Gimmick: 7 to 14

+#### Monster weaknesses:

+- Abandon is now weak to Poison
+- Wels are now weak to Confuse

 #### Boss stats:

 - Swordknight: Atk 90 to 100.
 Def 40 to 30